hayleycd/in_case_of_emergency/docs/try-it.md

 permalink: /try-it/
 nav_order: 2
 ---

+{: .note }
+This project is no longer deployed.
+It is now only a writing and code sample.
+You will not be able to text the sample line.

 ## Try it out!

 I want to demonstrate my project, but I _do not_ want y'all to have access to my medical details or my emergency contacts.
 Boundaries are healthy.